supahgreg/cf-for-k8s/docs/platform_operators/rotating-secrets-and-certs.md

-# Rotating Secrets
+# Rotating secrets
-Most secrets in cf-for-k8s can be rotated by simply changing the values in your `cf-values.yml` file and running a standard deploy using ytt and kapp.
-The rotation is complete when the kapp deploy succeeds.
+Most secrets in cf-for-k8s can be rotated by simply changing the values in your `cf-values.yml` file and running a standard deploy using `ytt` and `kapp`.
+The rotation is complete when the `kapp` deploy succeeds.

 ## Exceptions